 Poor Decision Making

 Alcohol causes drowsiness, slowed response time, distorted vision, impaired decision making, memory lapses (blackouts), decreased coordination, and possibly unconsciousness.
 Do any of these symptoms seem safe to exhibit while operating a motor vehicle?
 Rhetorical question… of course not.
-This is why, according to the Centers for Disease Control and Prevention, someone in America dies every 50 minutes from an alcohol-related car accident.
-In 2016, a total of 10,497 people in the US alone died from drunk driving, which accounted for 28% of all vehicle-related deaths.
-The next year, there were 377 more drunk driving deaths, and the percentage shot to 29%.
+This is why, according to the National Highway Traffic Safety Administration (NHTSA), somebody dies every 50 minutes in this country as a result of drunk driving accidents.
+In 2018, a total of 10,511 people (again, in the US alone), died from drunk driving, which accounted for 29% of all vehicle-related deaths.

-Currently, we are a little over halfway through 2019, and as of now, the official statistics for last year have not been released.
+Currently we are nearly one-sixth of the way through 2020, and as of now the official statistics for last year have not been released.
 One can only hope the numbers have dropped.
 Driving under the influence of alcohol is never a good decision.
 More so, it is always a bad one.
 Absolutely zero justifications exist for doing it.
 If you find yourself driving drunk, it just may be time to consider checking into some sort of alcohol abuse treatment program.

-If none of this is quite enough to make you never drive drunk again, try this on for size.
-Approximately 17% of all traffic-related deaths among children age 0-14 involve alcohol.
+If none of this is quite enough to make you never drive drunk again, try these heartbreaking statistics on for size… Two years ago, approximately 22% of all traffic-related deaths among children age 0-14 involved alcohol.
+In 2016, it was 17% so it’s not improving.
 The level of how darkly horrible this truly is should serve as a wake-up call.

-Obviously, the worst-case scenario that could arise from drunk driving is a bodily injury.
-However, one should never forget about a second scenario that often arises from drunk driving: getting into trouble with Johnny Law.
+Obviously, the worst-case scenario that could arise from drunk driving is bodily injury.
+However, one should never forget about a secondary scenario that often arises from drunk driving: getting into trouble with Johnny Law.
 It’s as if you didn’t already have enough reasons to not do it…

 DUI stands for “driving under the influence.”
 DWI can stand either for “driving while intoxicated” or “driving while impaired.”
 The difference between the two varies from state to state.
 In fact, some states see no legal difference.
-Regardless, DUI/DWI is a significant problem in America and carries significant punishment.
-Here are some things you should know about.
+Regardless, DUI/DWI is a significant problem in America, and carries significant punishment.
+Here are some things you should know.

 First and foremost, let’s define what being legally drunk means.
 Having a blood alcohol content (BAC) of 0.08% or higher is considered illegal for driving purposes in every state except Utah, where it is 0.05% as of last year.
 Generally, it takes 3 or 4 drinks for an adult person to reach a 0.08% BAC.
 Now here comes the staggering info…